Carsten-Leue/rx-react-component/README.md

 - the rendering of the component might not depend directly on a property but rather on derived information of that property.
 And that might stay stable despite the property changing.
 - for controlled components we often pass in callback functions via properties.
 We can sometimes observe the (anti)pattern that host components bind member functions to callbacks inside their `render` calls or that they use lambda functions generated during render.
 This will create new function objects each time the host renders, causing an uneccessary re-render of the child component.

-So in order to avoid these issues our strategy is to make sure that the rendering of the component does NOT use properties directly, but only information from the `state`.
+So, in order to avoid these issues our strategy is to make sure that the rendering of the component does NOT use properties directly, but only information from the `state`.
 This is information the component developer has full control of.
 We also mandate that objects carried in the component `state` are [immutable](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data), so we can tell by a simple equals check if the state changed or not.

 ### Separation of Concerns